 Pakistani Economy

 Let us now talk about the field of the Pakistani economy.
 Pakistan is a low-income developing country.
-It is 23rd in terms of GDP with a population of 227 million people.
 Agriculture constitutes the largest sector of the Pakistani economy.
 Most of the people and even businesses are dependent on the agricultural sector, directly or indirectly.
 Half of the employed labour force comes under this sector and is the largest contributor to the national income.

 Consumption, investment, and exports are the biggest provider of economic growth.
 Most export relations are with Afghanistan, the USA, European Union, United Arab Emirates, and the United Kingdom.
-Other than agriculture, the industrial sector in Pakistan is dominated by food, beverages, tobacco, coke and petroleum, pharmaceuticals, and textiles.
+Other than agriculture, the industrial sector in Pakistan is dominated by food, beverages, and textiles.
 Cotton textile production is the largest industry in Pakistan, along with apparel manufacturing.
 Nevertheless, the main backbone of Pakistan remains agriculture and its product exports.

 Dress Code

-For men, you can wear a formal shirt and pants to regular workdays.
-Business casual can range from formal pants to a kurta and a salwar.
-However, during business formal sessions, you are expected to wear more Westernized outfits like smart suits, ties, and formal shoes.
+For men, a formal shirt and pants to regular workdays.
+Business casual can range from formal pants to a kurta shalwar or a trousers.
+However, during business formal sessions, you are expected to wear western outfits like suits.
 Do not wear baggy T-shirts or casual jeans, as they are considered inappropriate for the work environment.

 Hierarchy In Business Culture

-Although there is no written hierarchical structure for all workplaces in Pakistan, there is an unsaid rule for elder people and senior person positions.
-Since most businesses are passed down by families, the most senior person is always given greater respect.
-Even when you are in a meeting, the senior person will be first welcomed by third-party introductions.
+Although there is no written hierarchical structure for all workplaces in Pakistan, there is an unsaid rule for elders and senior citizens to stay in powerful positions.
+Since most businesses are passed down by families, elders are always given greater respect.
 They will lead the discussions and also adjourn at their own time and pace.

 Meetings